 Similarly, a reduction in parasite 18S transcripts determined by quantitative reverse transcription PCR (RT qPCR) was detected (Figure 1b).
 Therefore, as expected in Eimeria spp. infections (Ovington, Alleva, and Kerr 1995), we demonstrate reduced intracellular parasite numbers (18S RT qPCR data) and drastically reduced reproductive success (oocyst shedding) in immune competent, challenge infected mice.

-In contrast, no significant difference in reproductive success was observed between first and challenge infection in immune deficient mice (Mann–Whitney U test; p = 0.08). (e.g. Hunn et al. 2011)
+In contrast, no significant difference in reproductive success was observed between first and challenge infection in immune deficient mice (Mann–Whitney U test; p = 0.08).
+We thus observe a trend towards reduction of total oocyst output also in challenge infections of Rag1-/-.
+This reduction points towards a resistance mechanism independent acquired immunity (T and B cells).
+Autonomous mechanisms in the epithelium (e.g. Hunn et al. 2011) are imaginable to persist in tissue after a first infection (cite ref) but also mechanisms like physiological changes in epithelial cells might lead to reduction in suitability of a niche for parasites.

 Similarly, oocyst numbers in faeces peaked on days 8-9 and all mice, also the immune deficient group, had cleared the infection by day 14.
 We thereby note that E. falciformis infection is self-limiting also in mice without mature T and B cells and it shows the same oocyst shedding kinetics as in immune competent mice.